mikebaldi/Idle-Champions/docfiles/gem-farmers-guide-champions.md

 If you're serious about your gem farming, you'll want to get Hew to as close to zone completion with 1 kill as you can.
 Sentry can help out here.

-Pick the right-hand spec.

 Recommendation: **Strongly recommended**

 ### `Havilar` (Slot 10)

 `Havilar` will increase the quest rewards gained when killing imps.
-This makes her useful for specific adventures where you don't already have a 1-kill Hew, such as "Cursed Farmer".
+This makes her useful for specific adventures where you don't already have a 1-kill for your party, such as "Cursed Farmer".

 Recommendation: **Situational**